Canon 250D vs Fujifilm GFX 100

 It is notable that the GFX 100 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 250D lacks such a headphone port.

 Studio photographers will appreciate that the Fujifilm GFX 100 (unlike the 250D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 250D and the GFX 100 are recent models that are part of the current product line-up.
 The 250D replaced the earlier Canon 200D, while the GFX 100 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 250D Manual (free pdf) or the online Fujifilm GFX 100 Manual.
+Further information on the features and operation of the 250D and GFX 100 can be found, respectively, in the Canon 250D Manual (free pdf) or the online Fujifilm GFX 100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 250D and the Fujifilm GFX 100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.